DeNA/mobilize-ssh/README.md

 Each domain has:
 * a host;
-* a key (optional); If you don't need an ssh key to access the repo, remove that row from the configuration file.
-  * this is the relative path of the ssh key required to access the repository.
 * a user, which is the user used for the git clone command.
+* a set of repo keys (optional) which correspond to "deploy keys" on github.
+Each repo must have its own ssh key, and the public key must be stored in the repo.
+  * if your repo doesn't need an ssh key to work, this is not necessary to add.

 Sample git.yml: